 Today was so much fun, though, that I just might find the courage to re-enroll in swimming lessons.
 I didn’t know that I could enjoy a pool without a cabana boy and fruity cocktails as much as I did!

 It’s not what you think…that was the setting for my morning spin class!
 It was fun!
-I’m visiting my daughter in her college town down south and this is a class she enjoys.
+I’m visiting my daughter at Cal Poly San Luis Obispo and this is a class she enjoys.
 The only thing better than making a commitment to strength and fitness is doing it with the support of the most important people in my life.
 We sat there, side by side, sweating it out for 45 minutes.